 Roadtrip to Unst, Shetland

-Things to Do in Shetland in winter
+Things to do in Shetland in Winter

-Hike The Knab in Lerwick
+Go for a walk at The Knab in Lerwick

 Looking for the Essence of Shetland | Watch Me See

-If it’s too windy/cold to be outside for too long, simply go on a road trip and enjoy the best views from the safe haven of your car.
-Many of Shetland’s Top 30 viewpoints are accessible by car or only a short walk away from the car park.
-Although mainland Shetland is really small, a road trip around one part of the island can easily take up an entire day – the views are just too many and too beautiful.
-On a south route towards Sumburgh don’t miss St Ninian Bay & Beach and the gorgeous lighthouse at Sumburgh Head.
+Mainland Shetland is pretty sprawling and taking in one area of the island can easily take up an entire day.
+On a south route towards Sumburgh don’t miss St Ninian Bay and the gorgeous lighthouse at Sumburgh Head.
 Who says you need glaring sunshine to enjoy the scenery?
 The crashing waves of the rough sea are just as impressive.

 15 Photos that make you want to go to Shetland | WatchMeSee.com

+The highlight of our road trip was a walk across the Hermaness nature reserve where we (almost) reached the northernmost point of the UK!
 A wall of rain approaching fast from the north made us turn around before we could reach the final viewpoint… but I’d say our view was still pretty decent!

-Follow the Shetland Arts & Craft Trail
+Follow the Shetland Arts & Crafts Trail

-As you can probably already tell – the weather in Shetland during the winter months (or actually year-round) is unpredictable and it’s good to prepare some plans for indoor activities as well.
 During our week-long trip, we met a couple of artists in their cosy studios and explored the craft shops in Lerwick.
 The Shetland Arts & Craft Trail is a great place to get started with this.

-Do a jewellery workshop
+Do a Jewellery Workshop

 It took a few hours and some sweat, but eventually, we ended up with an unforgettable souvenir to always remind us of our trip to Shetland!
 The piece of tile in my pendant was picked up by Mike on one of his beach walks.